Karen McDonald (Coronation Street): Departure

-On 13 May 2004, it was revealed that Suranne Jones had decided to leave Coronation Street after four years of playing Karen McDonald.
+On 13 May 2004, it was revealed that Jones had decided to leave Coronation Street after four years of playing Karen.
 Discussing her reason for quitting Jones said: "I just think the time is right for me to move on and explore other acting opportunities".
-She also revealed that she loved playing Karen and thanked her co-stars including Simon Gregson who plays Steve McDonald and revealed that if it was not for the material and Gregson that she would not be where she is today and that she was very grateful.
+She also revealed that she loved playing Karen and thanked her co-stars including Gregson and revealed that if it was not for the material and Gregson that she would not be where she is today and that she was very grateful.
 Jones also revealed that there would be a big fight scene between her and Tracy Barlow (Kate Ford) before she leaves.
 She filmed her final scenes in November 2004 and they were broadcast on Boxing Day 2004.
 Jones revealed that she would be open to returning to Coronation Street sometime in the future revealing that she told the producers that she wanted to do other things first before she went back.

 Storylines

-Karen arrived in Coronation Street in June 2000 as a friend of Linda Sykes (Jacqueline Pirie) who she used to work with at Wheelers.
-Karen was taken on as a new machinist at Underworld.
-She quickly found herself popular with the men of the street and had a fling with Vikram Desai (Chris Bisson).
-Over Christmas, she was drinking alone in The Rovers Return Inn and ended up spending the night with Peter Barlow (Chris Gascoyne).
+Karen arrives in Coronation Street in June 2000 as a friend of Linda Sykes (Jacqueline Pirie) who she used to work with at Wheelers.
+Karen is taken on as a new machinist at Underworld.
+She quickly finds herself popular with the men of the street and has a fling with Vikram Desai (Chris Bisson).
+Over Christmas, she is drinking alone in The Rovers Return Inn, and ends up spending the night with Peter Barlow (Chris Gascoyne).